A Guide To Stoicism For Neurotic Millennials

 After that come the teenage years and early adulthood.
 For 99.9% of people, this is a time of confusion and illogical amounts of pain.
 It's a time of life when mental illness, substance abuse and bad decisions are rife.

-Most people I know are stressed, sleep deprived, and struggle to maintain healthy relationships.
+Most people I know these days are stressed, sleep deprived, and struggle to maintain healthy relationships.
 You probably are too.
 My generation has not inherited a world which is easy to be happy in.
 Debt is almost universal, jobs are uncertain, the future is unclear, mental health problems are rife.

 Think of this extract from a letter which EE Cummings wrote his sister in the 1930s: